sammk87/sagemaker-dvc-demo/README.md

 ## Initial Setup

-Note: This initial setup need to be done just for the first time
+Note: This initial setup needs to be done just for the first time

 ### Step 1: